baroquon/reefpoints/source/posts/2016-09-13-understanding-ember-s-resolver.md

 layout: post
 title: "Understanding Ember's resolver"
 social: true
-author: Jane Doe
+author: Marten Schilstra
-twitter: "janedoe"
+twitter: "martndemus"
-github: janedoe
+github: martndemus
-summary: "A brief summary of your post"
+summary: "An introduction to how Ember's resolver works"
 published: true
-tags: tags, separating each, with commas
+tags: ember, javascript
 ---

 Ember's [dependency injection](https://guides.emberjs.com/v2.8.0/applications/dependency-injection/) system is driven by a resolver.
-It is used to lookup javascript modules agnostic from what kind of module system is used, which can be AMD, CommonJS or just plain globals.
+It is used to lookup JavaScript modules agnostic from what kind of module system is used, which can be AMD, CommonJS or just plain globals.
 A resolver works based on a set of rules, which reflects how Ember apps are structured.

 ## How the resolver is used

-The resolver is used widely throughout an Ember application, it is used to lookup routes, models, components and much more.
+The resolver is used widely throughout an Ember application.
+It is used to lookup routes, models, components and much more.

 When your Ember app transitions into a route, the resolver is used to find the corresponding route module.
 For example: if you navigate to `/blog`, then the blog route needs to be looked up.